 Imagine walking into a status meeting knowing things are on track before anyone says a word.
 Or coming back from vacation and seeing detailed project updates from a quick glance, before even checking email.
 This could be you!

 And what about when things (inevitably) go wrong?
 Know the moment a growing bug pile overtakes current velocity.
 Demonstrate which team members are critical to progress before they’re poached by another project.

-Let’s create a killer dashboard!
+Let’s create a killer dashboard in JIRA!
 Keep an eye on progress and identify bottlenecks ahead of time:

 Step 0: Create a new dashboard.

 Simple.
 Go to Dashboard, select ‘Create Dashboard’.
 Name it whatever you like!